haizo-code/blender/README.md

 ```

 ### ListItemTypes
-Second, Create a object class and name it 'MyListItemTypes', this class will hold the types of the *ViewHolders* that will be used in the app.
+Second, Create a object class and name it **MyListItemTypes**, this class will hold the types of the **ViewHolders** that will be used in the app.
-Note that you can create many files of this
+Note that you can create many files like this one, and the adapter will take care of it.
+Just pass these params:
+ * **ViewHolder**: Your ViewHolder class that will be associated with the ListItemType object
+ * **LayoutResId**: Your Layout-Resource-Id that will be associated with the ListItemType object
+ * **ItemName** (Optional): This name is not used anywhere but it will be helpful while debugging
 ```kotlin
 object MyListItemTypes {
     // These variables will be associated with the listItems